Application deadline for graduate program admission extended to March 1, 2016. Significant scholarships available for 2016 class.

-The LHSON-nurse-midwifery (NM) doctorate in nursing practice (DNP) education program is committed to the education of nurse-midwives in a unique Christian environment who are prepared to practice in concert with standards of nurse-midwifery practice as established by the American College of Nurse-Midwives.
-Additionally, the LHSON-nurse-midwifery program is committed to enrolling diverse and qualified students who pursue cultural competency and focus their service and clinical experiences caring for vulnerable populations.
+The LHSON-nurse-midwifery (NM) Doctor of Nursing Practice (DNP) education program is committed to the education of nurse-midwives in a unique Christian environment who are prepared to practice in concert with standards of nurse-midwifery practice as established by the American College of Nurse-Midwives.
+Additionally, the LHSON-nurse-midwifery program is committed to enrolling diverse and qualified students that pursue cultural competency and focus their service and clinical experiences caring for vulnerable populations.
+The role of the modern certified nurse-midwife encompasses clinical competency as well as professional responsibilities.

-In order to provide the best preparation for professionals, the education program believes that each student should be recognized as an adult learner, who comes to the program with already existing skills and knowledge.
-To expand these skills and knowledge, optimal learning occurs in an environment that is rich in experiences.
-The role of the modern Certified Nurse-Midwife encompasses clinical competency as well as professional responsibilities.
 Thus, the education program is committed to facilitating the adoption of the professional roles inherent in nurse-midwifery.

-The program coordinator is Mary Ann Faucher, CNM, PhD.
+In order to provide the best preparation for professionals, the educational program believes that each student should be recognized as an adult learner, who comes to the program with already existing skills and knowledge.
+To expand these skills and knowledge, optimal learning occurs in an environment which is rich in experiences.
+Students learn best when the multidisciplinary nature of knowledge is appreciated and there exists access and incorporation of faculty scholars and resources of the entire academic and clinical communities.

 A graduate from the LHSON NM/DNP PROGRAM will be able to:

-|1.||Practice as a competent nurse-midwife and help meet the unmet health care needs, particularly within the state of Texas.
+1. Practice as a competent nurse-midwife and help meet the unmet health care needs, particularly within the state of Texas.

-|2.||Manage the care of women and families using the nurse-midwifery process that includes a use of theory that is scientific in nature and current in content with an application that is family-centered in approach and reflective of the art and skill of nurse-midwifery.
+2. Manage the care of women and families using the nurse-midwifery process that includes a use of theory that is scientific in nature and current in content with an application that is family-centered in approach and reflective of the art and skill of nurse-midwifery.

 - Baccalaureate Degree with a major in nursing

 - GPA of 3.0 or higher

 - Optimally, although not required, have one year of clinical practice preferably in Labor and Delivery, extensive observational experiences of birth or education and practice as a doula.